priyam930/priyam930/README.md

 - 👋 Hi, I’m @priyam930
-- 👀 I’m interested in programming..
+- 👀 I’m interested in Devops and Ml..
-- 🌱 I’m currently learning advance python programming, Linux, Ansible and docker..
+- 🌱 I’m currently learning advance python programming, Linux, and docker..
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - priyamsanodiya340@gmail.com

 <!---